gitnacho/angular/aio/content/guide/forms.md

 This tutorial shows you how to create a template-driven form whose control elements are bound to data properties, with input validation to maintain data integrity and styling to improve the user experience.

-Template-driven forms use [two-way data binding](guide/architecture-components#data-binding "Intro to 2-way data binding") to update the data model in the component as changes are made in the template and vice versa.
+Los formularios basados ​​en plantillas utilizan [vinculación de datos bidireccional](guide/architecture-components#vinculacion-de-datos "Introducción a la vinculación de datos bidireccional") para actualizar el modelo de datos en el componente a medida que se realizan cambios en la plantilla y viceversa .

 <div class="alert is-helpful">

-Angular supports two design approaches for interactive forms.
+*Angular* admite dos enfoques de diseño para formularios interactivos.
 You can build forms by writing templates using Angular [template syntax and directives](guide/glossary#template "Definition of template terms") with the form-specific directives and techniques described in this tutorial, or you can use a reactive (or model-driven) approach to build forms.

 Template-driven forms are suitable for small or simple forms, while reactive forms are more scalable and suitable for complex forms.
 For a comparison of the two approaches, see [Introduction to Forms](guide/forms-overview "Overview of Angular forms.")